pmem/pmemkv/INSTALLING.md

 Converting Filesystem DAX to Device DAX
 ---------------------------------------

-If `ndctl` reports memory mode, as shown below, then you are using filesystem DAX.
+If `ndctl` shows results like those below, then you are using filesystem DAX.

 ```
 ndctl list

 {
-  "dev":"namespace2.0",
+  "dev":"namespace<X>.0",
-  "mode":"memory",
+  "mode":"fsdax",
   "size":<your-size>,
   "uuid":"<your-uuid>",
-  "blockdev":"pmem2"
+  "blockdev":"pmem<X>"
 }
 ```